davidwgillman/Algorithms/Workshop8/Workshop8_Reflections.md

 Because the trend is linear for both BST and the RedBlackBST in log scale, it means that the rate of growth is alogN.
 However, the a constant for the RedBlackBST is less than that for the BST because the slope is less steep.

-#Reflection on the Results
+##Reflection on the Results

-_**The words in the file are not completely random.
+**The words in the file are not completely random.
 (They're random English sentences.)** _How would the results have been different on random input?_

+Answer to that question

 _What do the results say about the depths of the trees that were created - the BST vs. the depth of the RedBlackTree_